 Social media presence is a crucial piece of the marketing mix for your estate sale company.
 Each of your business's social profiles should be professional (business) accounts and fully functioning with the proper information displayed.
-Follow this checklist to ensure your Instagram profile is up to snuff.
+Follow this checklist to ensure your Instagram profile is up to par.

 Hint: Instagram is best utilized on a mobile device.